brian-carroll/blog/articles/first-class-functions.md

 Before applying the closure, we need to create a new copy of it so, that the old closure is still available for other code to use.
 All Elm values are immutable, and this is no exception.

 Next, we insert the applied arguments into the closure.
-The closure structure has one pointer “slot” for each argument.
+The closure structure has one pointer "slot" for each argument.
 We need to make sure we put each argument in the right slot, and there’s a neat little trick we can use here to make this easy.
 Since the arity has to go down by 1 every time we apply an argument, we can actually use it to tell us which slot is next.
 All we have to do is fill them in reverse!

 For example if the arity is 2, we’ll insert an argument into the closure at `mem_ptr1`, and if the arity is 1, we’ll insert the argument into the closure at `mem_ptr0`.